Metric Martyrs

-The Metric Martyrs was a British advocacy group who campaigned for the freedom to choose what units of measurement are used by traders.
+The Metric Martyrs were a British advocacy group who campaigned for the freedom to choose what units of measurement are used by traders.
 The group believed that vendors should have the freedom to mark their goods with imperial weights and measurements alone.
 This opposes the current legal position that imperial units may be used so long as metric units are also displayed.

-The advocacy group was formed by individuals who had been accused of offences related to selling loose produce using imperial measures, including not displaying metric signage, and for using unstamped weighing machines (which had had their stamps removed by the authorities).
+The advocacy group was formed by individuals who had been accused of offences related to selling loose produce using imperial measures, including not displaying metric signage, and for using unstamped weighing machines (which had their stamps removed by the authorities).
 Newspapers dubbed the group the "metric martyrs" after Chris Howell, then weights and measures spokesman for the Institute of Trading Standards Administration (today the Trading Standards Institute), said that they could martyr themselves if they wanted to.

 Legal cases

-In 2001 Steve Thoburn, the main defendant in the original case, was convicted of two offences under the Weights and Measures Act 1985 of using weighing equipment that was not stamped by a Weights and Measures Inspector.
+In 2001 Steve Thoburn, a greengrocer in Sunderland, the main defendant in the original case, was convicted of two offences under the Weights and Measures Act 1985 of using weighing equipment that was not stamped by a Weights and Measures Inspector.
 The stamps had been obliterated because the scales were not capable of weighing in the metric system as well as imperial, and hence were no longer permitted for commercial use.
 He was initially convicted and given a six-month conditional discharge.
 In Thoburn v Sunderland City Council the fines were challenged in court; the verdict was in favour of Sunderland City Council, upholding the imposition of the fines.
 The challenges were made on the grounds that British law does not prohibit the use of imperial units when selling loose goods, but metric units must also be displayed.

-The Magistrates' Court's decision was upheld on appeal by the Divisional Court.
+The magistrates' court's decision was upheld on appeal by a divisional court.
 A petition for leave to appeal to the House of Lords was refused, as was an application to the European Court of Human Rights (alleging a breach of the right to a fair trial).

 Thoburn died of a heart attack in March 2004.

-Colin Hunt was convicted in 2001 of six offences under the Price Marking Order 1999 for failing to display a unit price per kilogram.
+Colin Hunt, who runs a fruit and veg stall in Hackney, was convicted in 2001 of six offences under the Price Marking Order 1999 for failing to display a unit price per kilogram.

-John Dove and Julian Harman were also convicted in 2001 of two offences under the Price Marking Order 1999 of failing to display a unit price per kilogram, and of two offences of using a scale that was only capable of weighing in the imperial system.
+John Dove, a fishmonger, and Julian Harman, a greengrocer, were also convicted in Cornwall in 2001 of two offences under the Price Marking Order 1999 of failing to display a unit price per kilogram, and of two offences of using a scale that was only capable of weighing in the imperial system.

-Peter Collins, who was prosecuted in 2000, was not convicted of any criminal offence.
+Peter Collins, a fruit seller in Sutton who was prosecuted in 2000, was not convicted of any criminal offence.
 Collins appealed to a Magistrates' court to have limits on his street trading licence removed.
 These limits, to which all traders are subject, allowed him to label his goods in imperial quantities only if metric quantities were also displayed no less prominently.